jcast90/jobhunter/README.md

 ## Simple application for job hunting
 Using the remotive API and remote OK API we source job remote job postings and display them in a fun way!

+## TODO:
+- add logic for search field to convert tags to "buttons" so a user can remove the tag if they want
+- work on search query so it can be more dynamic
+- add in filter options (ie. filter by country, by salary, by posting type)
+- implement a world view map that allows users to see where the jobs are located at a glance
+- clean up UI, create a dashboard that shows a list of jobs, the map view, and potentially salary rankings if applicable
+- add in loader animation
+- show options for categories (ie. designer, developer, product manager, etc.)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).